3.50 from 2 votes

 I hope you love this hot cocoa mug cake!
 If you give it a try, I'd love to hear what you think - make sure to leave a comment 💭 and review ⭐️ below!

-hot chocolate mug cake covered in marshmallows and chocolate syrup.
+hot chocolate mug cake, covered in marshmallows and chocolate syrup, with a spoon.

 Hot Chocolate Mug Cake

-This hot chocolate mug cake is rich, gooey, and ready in minutes!
-It's made with hot cocoa mix, chocolate chips, & marshmallows for the perfect quick treat.
+This hot chocolate mug cake is rich, gooey, and ready in just 5 minutes - with a jumbo marshmallow hidden in the center that melts into a lava-style middle!
+It's made with hot cocoa mix, chocolate chips, and marshmallows for the perfect quick treat.

 Prep Time 2 minutes